cloudflare/cloudflare-docs/content/rules/url-forwarding/bulk-redirects/concepts.md

 ## Bulk Redirect Lists

 Bulk Redirect Lists allow you to create distinct groups of URL redirects for different purposes.
-You can use a URL redirect List in one or more Bulk Redirect Rules.
+You can use a Bulk Redirect List in one or more Bulk Redirect Rules.

 A Bulk Redirect List does not perform any redirects on its own — you must reference the list in a Bulk Redirect Rule to enable the redirects in the list.